Non-asymptotic confidence intervals for MCMC in practice: Introduction

 These properties are sufficient for convergence to a stationary distribution.
-Theorem 4 of \cite{Robertsgeneral} shows that if a Markov chain on a state space with countably generated $\sigma$-algebra is $\phi$-irreducible and aperiodic, and has a stationary distribution $\pi(\cdot)$, then for $\pi$-a.e. $x\in \Omega$,
+Theorem 4 of \cite{Robertsgeneral} shows that if a Markov chain on a state space with countably generated $\sigma$-algebra is $\phi$-irreducible and aperiodic, and has a stationary distribution $\pi(\cdot)$, then for $\pi$-almost every $x\in \Omega$,